 Having written many business plans, press releases, and other marketing collateral, one thing I have learned is the importance of an edit and review process.
 It doesn’t matter how good your writing skills are – no one can write anything great the first time.

-It is easy to fall into the trap of thinking there isn’t the time or that it isn’t necessary on this particular communication.
+It is easy to fall into the trap of thinking there isn’t the time or that it isn’t necessary for this particular communication.
 Or, maybe you were told the document only had to be a rough draft.
-Regardless, it is always a good habit of either hiring a third party to review your work or simply save your work and come back to it in 24 hours to have a look with fresh eyes.
+Regardless, it is always a good habit to either hiring a third party to review your work or simply save your work and come back to it in 24 hours to have a look with fresh eyes.
 I am always amazed when I look back at my work from the prior day and reflect “What was I thinking?”

 When we speak in a conversation, we typically don’t put much effort into editing what we say, so it is easy to think that writing is the same.
 But, if you think about it, when we have something important to say, then we will rehearse and practice it … just look at the industry of speechwriters that serve this need.
 We will edit and re-edit a speech many times before we are comfortable it gets the right message across.
 Writing is the same way.

 Here are five benefits of following a good editing process, or having a good editor:

 - Ensures your written message matches what you were trying to say